Dear CEO/CFO/Administrator: Transitional Care Units (TCUs)

 Section 2802-a of the PHL defines "transitional care" as sub-acute care services provided to inpatients of a general hospital who no longer require acute care inpatient services, but continue to need specialized medical, nursing and other hospital ancillary services and are not yet ready for discharge.
 TCUs should be limited in length of stay and designed to meet and resolve patients' specific sub-acute medical care needs.
 Discharges from these units are to be timely and appropriate.

 The improvement of quality outcomes for the TCU population, through the provision of appropriate services delivered in the most efficient manner, is the primary goal of the TCU demonstration program.
 Hospitals selected for this program will be required to demonstrate an overall decrease in length of stay, quantify the clinical benefits of the program for TCU patients, and illustrate a synergistic relationship with long term care providers in the community.
-Collaboration between hospitals and nursing homes in local service areas will help bring about more efficient allocation of patients between the two settings.
+Collaboration between hospitals and nursing homes in local service areas will facilitate more efficient allocation of patients between the two settings.

 In accordance with 2802-a of the PHL, all providers applying to participate in this demonstration program must meet all Conditions of Participation (CoP) for skilled nursing facilities (SNFs), as defined under Title XVIII of the Federal Social Security Act (Medicare).
 In order to qualify for Medicare certification, providers must comply with Part 415 of Title 10 of the New York Compilation of Codes, Rules and Regulations (10 NYCRR).
 In this demonstration, providers not currently licensed to operate nursing home beds will not be required to obtain Public Health and Health Planning Council establishment approval.
 Additionally, TCU units are not recognized as residential health care facility (RHCF) beds as defined in 10 NYCRR Section 709.3.

 As part of this demonstration program, specific State SNF regulations that may impede the development of TCUs or their ability to provide appropriate services to patients may be subject to waiver, at the discretion of the Department.
 Such issues will be reviewed on an individual basis.
+In addition, the Department will periodically request information concerning the implementation of this section of the Public Health Law and the operation of transitional care units participating in the demonstration.

 Applicants must demonstrate the need for any services proposed within the TCU and emphasize the benefits of such a program to a specific community, including, but not limited to, addressing the absence of sufficient post-discharge services in nursing homes and community-based care.

 Transitional care units should be limited in length of stay and designed to meet and resolve specific sub-acute medical care needs.
-The expected average length of stay for patients served in a TCU ranges from 5 to 20 days, following a qualifying acute care stay.
+The expected average length of stay for patients served in a TCU ranges from five to 20 days, following a qualifying acute care stay.
 TCU services will be reimbursed at the applicable Medicare per diem SNF rate.

 Transitional Care Unit Criteria and Requirements: